RubenDillon/tanzu/tap7/readme.md

 ## Requirements
 ```
     1. An Azure subscription to deploy AKS
-    3. An AWS subscription for route53 DNS service (we create solateam.be domain)
+    3. An AWS subscription for route53 DNS service (we create latamteam.name domain)
     4. Tanzu Mission Control
     5. To deploy
         - TAP 1.5.1 we need Kubernetes v1.24, 1.25 and 1.26.
 We will be using 1.24.10 on a AKS deployed on Azure